-On execution of the Concession Agreement the Omani Government will grant the JV the exclusive right to explore, appraise, develop and mine designated minerals within Block 22B.
-The Concession Agreement will comprise an initial two-year exploration phase followed by an exploitation phase extending up to 15 years.
+On execution of the Concession Agreement the Omani Government will grant the JV the exclusive right to explore, appraise, develop and mine designated minerals within Block 22-B. The Concession Agreement will comprise an initial two-year Exploration Phase followed by an exploitation phase extending up to 15 years.
 Extensions of both phases may be considered for reasonable cause.
 The Concession Agreement will detail the obligations of the concession holder and the Government, and address issues such as included minerals, royalties and tax.

-Block 22B includes Block 22A, covering the former Al Wash-hi and Mullaq exploration licenses held by AHRL.
-AHRL will continue to hold that area, with the remainder of Block 22B being held by a new joint venture company "Al Hadeetha Mining LLC" in which Alara holds a 27.5% stake.
+Block 22B includes block 22A, covering former Al Wash-hi and Mullaq exploration licenses held by AHRL.
+AHRL will continue to hold that area, with the remainder of Block 22B being held by a new joint venture company in which Allara holds a 27.5% stake.
 Alara's other partners in the new JV will be its two existing partners in AHRL - Al Naba Group and Al Tasnim Group (each also holding 27.5%) with the remaining 17.5% held by South West Pinnacle, an existing Alara JV Partner in Alara Resources LLC, an Omani mining services company.